javafun/javafun.github.io/_posts/2019-04-24-how-to-enable-beta-features.md

 ![_config.yml]({{ site.baseurl }}/images/episerver.png)
 As you might know already, Episerver has introduced continuous release process to help the customer quickly get the issue fixed and adopt the new/beta features.

 By default, some of these features are required to be manually turned on E.g. SerializedCarts.
 When it's a beta feature, you'll need to ensure the user are in the right user groups as well.
-This blog post will help you to quickly get them working in your website and make your experience smooth.
+I hope this blog post will help you to get them working in your website quickly and make your experience smooth.

-So far, there are two scenarios I had been through since Episerver introduced continous release process
+So far, there are two scenarios I had been through since Episerver introduced continous release process.

 ### Scenario 1 - Released feature

 `Serializable Cart` feature has been introduced since **10.2.0**.
-I won't cover this feature details here, you can check out the links in the [Reference](#reference) section to get more details.
+I won't cover details of this feature here, you can check out the links in the [Reference](#reference) section to get more details.

 By default it is enabled for a new installation and disabled for an upgraded site.